zionbuilder/zionbuilder/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Zion Page Builder is a visual editor that comes with tools to help build interactive pages and posts in WordPress.
+Building websites just got easier!
+The latest WordPress page builder plugin on the market,Zion Builder is a visual editor with powerful design features to help you build interactive pages and posts in WordPress.

 == Description ==